-We are the Health Services division of AXA Health.
-The Health Services division is currently made up of 3 AXA Health companies – AXA ICAS Limited, AXA ICAS Occupational Health Services Limited and AXA PPP healthcare Administration Services Limited (to be renamed AXA Health Services Limited from May 2021).
+The above services are currently provided by 3 AXA Health companies – AXA ICAS Limited, AXA ICAS Occupational Health Services Limited and AXA Health Services Limited.
 Over the coming months AXA Health Services Limited will become the Data Controller of information which was previously the responsibility of AXA ICAS Limited and AXA ICAS Occupational Health Services Limited.
 This is why you'll see some overlap in the services below.

 When we collect and use your personal information, we ensure we look after it properly and use it in accordance with our privacy principles set out below, keep it safe and will never sell it.

-Whilst there are a number of ways we collect your personal information, the two main ways are from things you tell us yourself, and from things we ask other people or organisations to share with us.
-Things you tell us could include information that you provide to us during conversations we have on the phone or face to face.
+Whilst there are a number of ways we collect your personal information, the two main ways are from information you tell us, and from information gathered from third parties.
+This may include information you share with us during conversations we have on the phone or face to face.
 We might also collect information about you from other people and organisations, such as your employer, other AXA Health companies, medical professionals (for example your GP), a treating specialist or physiotherapist in the form of a medical report.
 Our telephone system records your telephone number when you call us if you haven't withheld it.

-Your employer may instruct us to carry out health related services on health and safety grounds.
-The legal grounds for doing this are that the processing is in the legitimate interest of your employer and in some cases, depending on your occupation, your work colleagues and members of the public.
+Your employer may instruct us to carry out services* on health and safety grounds.
+Our legal grounds for doing this are that the processing is in the legitimate interest of your employer and in some cases, depending on your occupation, your work colleagues and members of the public.
 The additional condition for processing health information is that the processing is necessary for the purposes of preventative or occupational medicine or the assessment of your working capacity.
 As the legal grounds for processing your personal data is based on other parties' 'legitimate interests,' you have the right to object to the processing and you can ask us to restrict our processing while we consider your objection.
 Please see sections 6 and 7 for more information about your data protection rights and how to exercise them.

 In respect of these services, we also have to satisfy clinical confidentiality rules.
 This is in addition to meeting the 'legal grounds' and conditions for processing under Data Protection law.
-We do this by asking you for a clinical consent to process your clinical information, undertake health-related assessments and to share your information with third parties, for example your employer for occupational health purposes or a healthcare professional involved in your care for our other services.
+We do this by asking you for a clinical consent to process your clinical information, undertake health-related assessments and to share information from clinical records with third parties, for example your employer for occupational health purposes, or a healthcare professional involved in your care for our other services.
 Our clinical consent processes are based on the General Medical Council (GMC) Confidentiality Guidance and the Faculty of Occupational Medicine's Ethical Guidance, as well as laws such as the Access to Medical Reports Act 1988 (where applicable).
-Clinical consent is not the same as consent to process personal information under data protection law; we do not generally use consent as our legal ground for processing personal information under data protection law.
+Clinical consent is not the same as consent to process personal information under data protection law; we do not generally use consent as our legal ground or condition for processing personal information under data protection law.
 If we ever need your consent under data protection law to process your personal data, we'll make that clear to you at the time.

 We use your personal information to help us understand our business and monitor our performance.

 We may provide reports to your employer, or a parent company, for example about service utilisation and workforce health trends.
-These reports contain aggregated data to a level which means you cannot be identified.
+These are based on aggregated data to a level which means you cannot be identified.

 We may use your personal information collected from customer satisfaction surveys and where possible, we will anonymise such information.
 However, sometimes we may need to use your personal information.
-Where we do, we will obtain your consent as our legal ground to process your personal information under data protection rules.
+Where necessary, we will obtain your consent as our legal ground to process your personal information under data protection rules.

 Disclosure of your personal information to a third party outside the AXA Group will only be made when the third party has agreed to keep your information strictly confidential and to use it only for the specific purpose for which we provide it to them.

-Some recipients (within the AXA Group or external to it) may be in countries outside the UK and the EEA notably in (i) Switzerland, where AXA has a Data Centre.
+Some recipients (within the AXA Group or external to it) may be in countries outside the UK and the EEA notably in Switzerland, where AXA has a Data Centre.
 Recipients may also include countries where data protection standards are not as strong as they are in the UK and EEA for example in India, where some administration or computer maintenance activities may be undertaken.
 Where we make a transfer of your personal information outside the UK and the EEA we will take steps to ensure that it is protected.
-Such steps may include placing the party we are transferring personal information to under contractual obligations to protect it to adequate standards.
+Such steps will include placing the party we are transferring personal information to under contractual obligations to protect it to adequate standards.

-In most cases, we keep your information for between three and six years after our relationship with you ends, but this varies depending on what data we hold, why we hold it and what we're obliged to do by the regulator or the law.
+In most cases, we keep your information for between three and six years after our last interaction with you, but this varies depending on what data we hold, why we hold it and what we're obliged to do by the regulator or the law.
 It can be up to seven years, unless there is a legal or medical regulatory requirement to retain it for a longer period.

 You can ask us to do various things with your personal information.
 For example, at any time you can ask us for a copy of your personal information, ask us to correct mistakes, change the way we use your information, or even delete it.
-We'll either do what you've asked, or explain why we can't - usually because of a legal or regulatory issue.
+We'll either do what you've asked or explain why we can't - usually this will be for a legal or regulatory reason.

 You are entitled to a copy of the personal information we hold about you and certain details of how we use it.
 There will not usually be a charge for dealing with these requests.
 Where you have made the request by electronic means the information will be provided to you by electronic means where possible.

 We take steps to ensure that the personal information we hold about you is accurate and complete.
-However, if you do not believe this is the case, please contact us and you can ask us to update or amend it.
+However, if you believe information about you is incomplete or inaccurate, please contact us and you can ask us to update or amend it.
 Please note that this does not give you a right to require that a clinician change their professional opinion should you disagree with it.

 In certain circumstances, you have the right to ask us to erase your personal information, for example where the personal information we collected is no longer necessary for the original purpose or if we rely on your consent as the legal grounds to process it under data protection law and you withdraw that consent.
-However, please note that there may be some legal and regulatory obligations which mean that we cannot comply with your request.
+However, please note that there may be legal and regulatory obligations which mean that we cannot comply with all erasure requests.

 In certain circumstances, you are entitled to ask us to temporarily restrict our use of your personal information, for example where you think that the personal information we hold about you may be inaccurate, or where you have objected to our use of your information, and we are considering how to respond.
 You may also ask us to keep information on a restricted basis where we would otherwise delete it.

 In certain circumstances, you have the right to ask that we provide you in machine readable format, or where feasible transfer to a third party, personal information that you have provided to us yourself.
 Once transferred, the other party will be responsible for looking after your personal information.